fpjohnston/TECO-64/doc/starting.md

 TECO_INIT
  - This specifies the path of a file containing TECO commands to be executed at start-up.
-This is often used to set editing desired features.
+It is often used to configure editing features.

  - If TECO_INIT translates to a string in single or double quotes, that string is executed as a series of TECO commands at start-up.
 Note that the quotes,